Jan and Dean: 1959–62: early records

 After Torrence returned from a six-month compulsory stint in the US Army Reserve, Berry and Torrence began to make music as "Jan and Dean".
 With the help of record producers Herb Alpert and Lou Adler, Jan and Dean scored a No. 10 hit on the Dore label with "Baby Talk" (1959) (which was incorrectly labeled as Jan & Arnie when it initially was released), then scored a series of hits over the next couple of years.
 Playing local venues, they met and performed with the Beach Boys, and discovered the appeal of the latter's "surf sound".
 By this time Berry was co-writing, arranging, and producing all of Jan and Dean's original material.

 During this time Berry co-wrote or arranged and produced songs for other artists outside of Jan and Dean, including the Angels ("I Adore Him", Top 30), the Gents, the Matadors (Sinners), Pixie (unreleased), Jill Gibson, Shelley Fabares, Deane Hawley, the Rip Chords ("Three Window Coupe", Top 30), and Johnny Crawford, among others.

 Unlike most other rock 'n roll acts of the period, Jan and Dean did not give music their full-time attention.
-Jan and Dean were college students, maintaining their studies while writing and recording music and making public appearances on the side.
+They were college students, maintaining their studies while writing and recording music and making public appearances on the side.
 Torrence majored in advertising design in the school of architecture at USC, where he also was a member of the Phi Sigma Kappa fraternity.
 Berry took science and music classes at UCLA, became a member of Phi Gamma Delta fraternity, and entered the California College of Medicine (now the UC Irvine School of Medicine) in 1963.